The problems with self-publishing on Amazon

 From where we stand, the world doesn't need more celebrity authors...

-We needs lots of different faces and lots of different voices telling us lots of different stories.
+We need lots of different faces and lots of different voices telling us lots of different stories.
 And we need to create a different model that gives these writers, thinkers, artists and illustrators a fairer share of the value that they create.

 Our human civilisation will be richer for it.